 When you’re running Atlassian on-premise applications, it’s important to stay on top of how many user accounts you have and how that impacts your investment in data center or server.
 This is especially true given the recent price surges.
-To help keep your license cost down and prevent any surprises, in this blog we will go over what factors affect your license price and show a simple framework to minimize the number of licensed users so you can stay within budget.
+To help keep your license cost down and prevent any surprises, in this blog we will go over what factors affect your license price.
+We will then show a simple framework that you can activate with User Deactivator to minimize the number of licensed users so you can stay within budget.

-How to calculate Jira license cost for your company
+How to calculate Jira license costs for your company

 Your license price will go up with an upgrade only when you exceed certain thresholds in the overall user count.
 For example, customers with 250 and 450 users pay the same, but both will start paying more once they reach 501 users.